 How to Supercharge Your Design Workflow with AI

-Artificial Intelligence (AI) is very effective at processing large volumes of data but still requires human guidance in its application.
-AI Product Designer Ioana Teleanu introduces the two main types of AI research tools, insight generators and collaborators, and how to apply them in UX research.
+Artificial Intelligence (AI) is exceedingly effective at processing large volumes of data; saying that, though, it still calls for human guidance when it comes to applying it in the world—not least since its impacts are impacts that humans will notice.
+Watch as AI Product Designer Ioana Teleanu introduces the two main types of AI research tools—insight generators and collaborators—and explains how you can apply them in UX research.

 Show Hide video transcript